 Hotaru decided to go out for lunch early to meet with her lover.
 Her boss and co-workers warned her not to go out.
 "It'll be okay," Hotaru said.
 "I'll try to stay out in public and call you when I make it there safely."
 Then, she was off.

 Hotaru never made that phone call.
 She went to the love hotel as planned.
 She expected to see her lover waiting for her in their usual room overlooking Tokyo.
 Instead, the naïve woman found her lover's wife sitting on the bed, looking like she wanted some blood.
 Hotaru's mind went into panic.
 The next moments shot by quick.
 The wife tackled the mistress to the ground and raised the iron high above her head…

 Hotaru's tears trailed down her white cheeks.

-“So stupid!” she cursed herself.
-“I should have seen the signs!”
-Then, someone patted her on the shoulders.
+"So stupid!" she cursed herself.
+"I should have seen the signs!"
+Someone patted her on the shoulders.
 Hotaru glanced up and saw Saito smiling at her.
 He leaned his head in close to her.

-“It’s okay,” he whispered.
-Hotaru only looked at him in silence.
+"It's okay," he whispered.
+Hotaru only looked at him.
 Somehow, she felt safe with this charming, young stranger.
-It felt like the same moments long ago when she was with her married lover once did.
+It felt like the same moments long ago when she was with her married lover.